mvadari/xrpl-docs/Atomic.md

 #### 2.2.4. `INDEPENDENT`
 All transactions will be applied, regardless of failure.

-While this can be achieved with tickets right now, adding it as a separate mode allows a user to have this functionality without needing the extra reserve.

 ### 2.3. `RawTransactions`

 `RawTransactions` contains the list of transactions that will be applied.
 There can be up to 8 transactions included.
 These transactions can come from one account or multiple accounts.